jdegene/GridGrowth/README.md

 myArray.iterate_forward()
 ```

 Et voila, myArray should not contain any NoData values anymore.
-Btw, the "t" in tarr stands for "traverse", which is why you will find it often in the code as well.
+Btw, the "t" in tarr stands for "traverse", which is why you will find it often throughout the code.

 ## How it Works